mcltn/invoiceAnalysisV2/README.md

 |---------------|---------|----------------------|-------------------
 | Detail | True | --no-detail | Detailed list of every invoice line item (including chidlren line items) from all invoices types between date range specified.

+### Monthly Tabs
-### Tabs created for each month in range specified and used for reconciliation against invoices
+*One tab is created for each month in range specified and used for reconciliation against invoices.
+Only required tabs are created.  (ie if no credit in a month, then no credit tab will be created)*

 | Tab Name      | Default | flag to change default| Description of Tab
 |---------------|---------|----------------------|-------------------